Hi All,

-Hi All, I'm working in an IT company.
-Recently we hired 2 Software Engineer Trainees both are freshers.
-For the initial 3 months, we are not giving any leave to them.
-But they both have taken leave after 2 days of joining by giving the excuse of being ill.
+I am working in an IT company.
+Recently, we hired 2 Software Engineer Trainees, both of whom are freshers.
+For the initial 3 months, we are not granting any leave to them.
+However, they have both taken leave after just 2 days of joining, citing illness as the reason.

 Nisha Sharma